Campus Posting Regulations

 Carrying Signs or Displayed Signs

 Currently enrolled students engaged in expressive activities may display signs in outdoor locations on campus in accordance with this procedure.
 No pre-approval is required.
-However, all signs (whether hand-held or posted in a fixed location) shall not:
+However, all signs (whether carried or posted in a fixed location) shall not:

 - constitute fighting words;